Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: Introduction

-Lie algebras possessing both an invariant non-degenerate symmetric bilinear form and a non-degenerate 2-cocycle of its scalar cohomology, were studied in \cite{BBM} and were called { \it quadratic symplectic} Lie algebras.
+Lie algebras possessing both a non-degenerate invariant symmetric bilinear form and a non-degenerate 2-cocycle of its scalar cohomology, were studied in \cite{BBM} and were called { \it quadratic symplectic} Lie algebras.
 If the ground field is algebraically closed, the authors showed that every quadratic symplectic Lie algebra is a $T^*$-extension of a Lie algebra which admits an invertible derivation.
 Necessary and sufficient conditions on $\fh$ and on the cocycle used in the construction of the $T^*$-extension are investigated to ensure that the extended algebra admits a skew-symmetric derivation and, hence, a symplectic structure.
 As a result, complex symplectic quadratic Lie algebras with dimensions less than or equal to 8 are classified.
 Some of these Lie algebras correspond to some Lie groups that admit a bi-invariant pseudo-Riemannian metric as well as a left-invariant symplectic form.
 These Lie groups are nilpotent, and their geometry is very rich, see \cite{BBM, MR} for more details.

-The notion of Lagrangian extension was superized in \cite{BM}.
-The construction is valid for arbitrary Lie superalgebras defined over a field of characteristic not two provided the Lie superalgebra admit a torsion-free flat connection.
+The notion of Lagrangian extension was superized in \cite{BM} (see also \cite{BBE} where the ground field is of characteristic 2).
+The construction is valid for arbitrary Lie superalgebras defined over a field of arbitrary characteristic provided the Lie superalgebra admit a torsion-free flat connection.
 Moreover, they have observed that there are two ways to perform this extension: they consider either $\fg:=\fh\oplus \fh^*$ or $\fg:=\fh\oplus \Pi (\fh^*)$, where $\Pi$ is the change of parity functor.
 They call them $T^*$-extension and $\Pi T^*$-extensions of $\fh$, respectively.
 In the first case, the non-degenerate form is even, and in the second case, it is odd.

 Several examples of Lagrangian extensions are given in \cite{BM}, including filiform Lie superalgebras and some Lie superalgebras over reals.
 As a source of examples, they used the list of 4-dimensional real Lie superalgebras classified by Backhouse in \cite{B}.